 - Oops!Something went wrong.Please try again later.

-CASI Pharmaceuticals, Inc. (NASDAQ:CASI) shareholders will have a reason to smile today, with the analysts making substantial upgrades to this year's forecasts.
+Lazydays Holdings, Inc. (NASDAQ:LAZY) shareholders will have a reason to smile today, with the covering analyst making substantial upgrades to this year's statutory forecasts.
 The consensus statutory numbers for both revenue and earnings per share (EPS) increased, with their view clearly much more bullish on the company's business prospects.
-Investor sentiment seems to be improving too, with the share price up 4.8% to US$1.74 over the past 7 days.
-Could this big upgrade push the stock even higher?
+Lazydays Holdings has also found favour with investors, with the stock up a notable 14% to US$23.51 over the past week.
+Could this upgrade be enough to drive the stock even higher?

 The Bottom Line

 The biggest takeaway for us from these new estimates is that the analyst upgraded their earnings per share estimates, with improved earnings power expected for this year.
 Fortunately, the analyst also upgraded their revenue estimates, and our data indicates sales are expected to perform better than the wider market.
 More bullish expectations could be a signal for investors to take a closer look at Lazydays Holdings.

 Even so, the longer term trajectory of the business is much more important for the value creation of shareholders.
 We have analyst estimates for Lazydays Holdings going out as far as 2022, and you can see them free on our platform here.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.